GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 1. Does the gene sit on a long contig that is core to the MAG, or is it a short contig carrying only a single gene?
 1. If we are uncertain of a particular annotation, does the predicted gene occur in an operon?
 If so, are the other genes present in the annotation?

 We must also remain aware of the potential for incorrectly annotated genes in the annotation database and that proteins can perform multiple functions (and may therefore be attributed multiple, inconsistent annotations).
 Furthermore, it is also important to consider exactly which part of the target gene the alignment is happening across.
-There are several catalytic centers of enzymes, such as the Fe-S cofactor, which are shared across many different proteins and if your annotation is only spanning one of these regions then it may simply be the case that you are identifying a generic electron accepting or donating domain.
+There are several catalytic centers of enzymes, such as the Fe-S cofactor, which are shared across many different proteins, and if your annotation is only spanning one of these regions then it may simply be the case that you are identifying a generic electron accepting or donating domain.

 ---